3scale-demos/threescale-camel-service/README.md

     ```
 2. Create an OpenShift project or use your existing OpenShift project.
 For instance, to create `ceq-services-native`
     ```shell script
-    oc new-project ceq-services-native --display-name="Red Hat Camel Extensions for Quarkus Apps - Native Mode"
+    oc new-project ceq-services-native --display-name="Red Hat build of Apache Camel for Quarkus Apps - Native Mode"
     ```
 3. Create secret containing the keystore
     ```shell script
     oc create secret generic threescale-camel-service-keystore-secret \
     --from-file=keystore.p12=./tls-keys/keystore.p12
     ```
-4. Adjust the `quarkus.opentelemetry.tracer.exporter.otlp.endpoint` property of the `threescale-camel-service-secret` in the [`openshift.yml`](./src/main/kubernetes/openshift.yml) file according to your OpenShift environment and where you installed the [_Jaeger_](https://www.jaegertracing.io/) server.
+4. Adjust the `quarkus.otel.exporter.otlp.traces.endpoint` property of the `threescale-camel-service-secret` in the [`openshift.yml`](./src/main/kubernetes/openshift.yml) file according to your OpenShift environment and where you installed the [_Jaeger_](https://www.jaegertracing.io/) server.
 5. Package and deploy to OpenShift
     -  Using podman to build the native binary:
         ```shell script